TerminalHash/Modern/README.md

 1. Some accents not recolored (because some backgrounds/borders colored with *rgba(xx, xx, xx, xx)*, this different search);
 2. Little bugs in GTK+4 theme with headerbar/titlebar;
-3. In Cinnamon - very litle titlebar;
-4. What i don't see.
+3. What i don't see.

 ## How to instal